DanialPahlavan/PyLearn_Essential/02- Game/15/README.md

 # Super Snake Game 🐍

-Welcome to the **Super Snake Game**!
-In this classic snake game, you'll control a hungry snake as it slithers around the screen.
-Your goal is to eat fruits (apples or pears) to earn points while avoiding obstacles.
+Embark on a nostalgic journey with the **Super Snake Game**, where strategy meets fun!
+Guide a ravenous snake through a pixelated world, gobbling up fruits and dodging obstacles to rack up a high score.

-## Controls
+## 🎮 Controls

-Use the arrow keys to control the snake's direction:
+Navigate your snake with ease using the arrow keys:

-- **UP**: Move the snake upwards
+- **↑ UP**: Propel the snake northward
-- **DOWN**: Move the snake downwards
+- **↓ DOWN**: Send the snake southward
-- **RIGHT**: Move the snake to the right
+- **→ RIGHT**: Steer the snake eastward
-- **LEFT**: Move the snake to the left
+- **← LEFT**: Direct the snake westward

-## Game Rules
+## 📜 Game Rules

-- **Eat Fruits**: Collect apples and pears to increase your score.
+- **Fruit Feast**: Snatch apples and pears to swell your score.
-- **Avoid Obstacles**: Watch out for poo obstacles!
-If the snake collides with one, it's game over.
-- **Stay Within Bounds**: Be careful not to go out of bounds; otherwise, the game will end.
+- **Obstacle Ouster**: Evade the perilous poo!
+A collision spells the end.
+- **Boundary Bravery**: Venture not beyond the edge, lest you wish to restart.
 Get ready to guide your snake to victory! 🐍🍎🍐

+## Gameplay
+Engage in an enthralling game of chase and growth as your snake seeks out its next meal.
+Each fruit consumed lengthens your snake and ups the ante.
+How long can you last?

+## 🚀 Quick Start

+Unleash the fun with these simple steps:

+1. Clone the repository:
+2. Launch the game,python supersnake
+3. For an AI play mode , run  supersnakeai